 You must provide written proof of all educational involvement.
 You must be sure to provide written evidence that you have attended all parent teacher conferences.
 You must further demonstrate that you have kept an ongoing dialogue with teachers through email and any other means of communication.
 You will need to show that you have been actively collaborating with your children’s teachers and be able to demonstrate with written evidence that you are staying on top of the children’s homework, test preparation, attendance at school, getting to school on time and also addressing any extra curricular activities.
 It is imperative that you prove that you have supported your child in whatever extracurricular activities they enjoy, including but not limited to sports, band, music, theatre, science fairs, the chess club, etc. The point here is to be able to prove to the court that you have not only attended all of the important performances, concerts, games, or other activities, but that you have also supported the child by being a coach, an assistant coach, or supported the band, choir or theatre as a volunteer parent.
 It is so important to demonstrate your positive attributes as a parent who is authentically involved in all aspects of your child’s life and not just a part time parent or a spectator.
 If you can’t be a coach then be an assistant coach.
 If you can’t be an assistant coach then you better make sure that you show up to every game, every concert and every performance.
 Written proof from third parties, or the school, or fellow parents, coaches, castmates, bandmates, or religious groups is the best way to demonstrate to the court that you are a real parent and not just an onlooker.

 There are a host of issues that the Court looks at when it comes to custody.
-You must have an experienced attorney assist you with preparation and navigating the Michigan rules evidence so that you are allowed to provide the best documents available and the best evidence available to support you and your custody case.
+You must have an experienced divorce attorney in grand rapids mi assist you with preparation and navigating the Michigan rules evidence so that you are allowed to provide the best documents available and the best evidence available to support you and your custody case.

 We offer free consultations and we serve our clients in Grand Rapids as well as the surrounding West Michigan communities.
 Please call us to set up a consultation at 616-942-6404.